assadnavi/assadnavi.github.io/_posts/2023-06-07-function-head-over-a-vba-array.md

 End Function
 {% endhighlight %}
 <br/>
 The function takes an array (we keep the function generic by using the input and output type Variant) and returns the first item of its parameter.
+We assume here that the data is a valid array.
 In scenarios where the input array is not inititalized or empty, the function returns the value Empty.
 Why returning Empty ?
 In vba, Empty is used to define a non-value compared to Null which defines a non-valid value.
 An error could also have been returned but this makes the use of the function more difficult.
 See below how the function head can be used in a vba code.
 <br/><br/>
 {% highlight vb %}
 Sub main()